bathtub/heartbreaking/heartbreaking.md

 To be expanded.

-## Are you claiming to have had prknown about Heartbleed?
+## Are you claiming to have had prior knowledge about Heartbleed?

 No, definintely not.
-But I very strongly suspected "the Heartbreaking" was coming.
+More like, I very strongly suspected "the Heartbreaking" was coming.

 To be expanded.